 Zuber alleged that Boscov’s failed to notify him of his FMLA rights and designate his absences as FMLA leave after he reported his workplace injury.
 He also alleged that Boscov’s retaliated against him for exercising his FMLA (and workers’ comp) rights.
 In other words, Boscov’s, focused only on the monetary benefits Zuber received under Workers’ Comp, and failed to even consider potential rights and claims under the FMLA — and possibly the ADA as well.
 This is an area where more than one law may apply at the same time.
 Employers will often have intersecting obligations and need to be aware of them.
 So the short answer is: don’t lose sight of potential FMLA and ADA claims when an employee sustains a work-related injury.

 Now, if you want to learn more about these intersecting laws, I can help you there too.
-I am hosting a live 90-minute webinar on this very subject at 1 p.m.
-EST on November 2, called Navigating the Overlap in Employee Leave (FMLA, ADA and Workers’ Comp)
+Recordings of my webinar, Navigating the Overlap in Employee Leave (FMLA, ADA and Workers’ Comp) are now available.

 OK, that’s it for now.
 See you next week!